jharwell/rcppsw/docs/CONTRIBUTING.md

 ## Pre-cloning Setup

-You will also need the following development packages, which can usually be found in linux software repositories:

-- catch (A unit testing framework that some unit tests use).

-In addition, you way also want to install these programs for development:
+You may want to install these programs for development:

 - ccache (will make compiling a lot faster).
 - icpc (additional syntax checking comes from Intel Parallel Studio, which is ~14GB).
 - ctags/gtags/rtags/cscope (moving around in a large C/C++ code base).

-## Post-cloning Setup

-1. Clone https://github.com/jharwell/devel somewhere, and either symlink the below files into the repository, or just copy them directly (they are ignored by git).

-   `<rcppsw root>/.clang-format` -> `<develroot>/templates/.clang-format`

-   `<rcppsw root>/.clang-tidy` -> `<develroot>/templates/.clang-tidy`

 ## Directory layout